romant/blog/content/posts/by-example-enabling-ssh-in-vshield-edge.md

 id: 581
 tags:
   - vshield
-title: 'By Example: Enabling SSH in vShield Edge'
+title: "By Example: Enabling SSH in vShield Edge"
 ---

 I wanted to learn more about how vShield Edge + Manager appliance works under the covers.
 By default, no inbound SSH capability exists.
 In the video I show you how you can enable it, so that you can extract the innards of the appliance, and hack away to create something beautiful.